 The Maine 1031 Exchange Process

-1. Plan Early: Engage a Qualified Intermediary before listing the property.
+1. Plan Early: Engage a Maine Qualified Intermediary before listing the property.
 This is especially important for nonresidents who must file Form REW-5 in advance.

 2. Sell the Relinquished Property: At closing, proceeds go directly to the QI, not the seller.
 The closing agent handles REW-1 or approved REW-5 filings.